Helena Bonham Carter is Marc Jacobs' new muse

-The King's Speech actress Helena Bonham Carter was just named the new face of Marc Jacobs' fall 2011 collection -- a move that prompted questions by fashion insiders.
+Quirky actress Helena Bonham Carter has been named the new face of Marc Jacobs' fall 2011 collection.
+Is she good for his label?

 However, Jacobs routinely takes the route less traveled for his collections.